usmanmusa1920/quantum/README.md

 # Quantum world

-Welcome to a series on programming quantum computers.
+Welcome quantum computer programming.
 There's no shortage of hype around quantum computing on the internet, but I am going to still outline the propositions made by quantum computing in general, as well as how this pertains to us and programmers who intend to work with quantum computers, which we will be doing immediately in this series.

 <h4><strong>Warning</strong></h4>